 Let’s see the connection diagram for inverting op-amp configuration

-In the above image, we can see R1 and R2 are providing the necessary feedback across the op-amp circuit.
+In the above inverting op-amp, we can see R1 and R2 are providing the necessary feedback across the op-amp circuit.
 The R2 Resistor is the signal input resistor, and the R1 resistor is the feedback resistor.
 This feedback circuit forces the differential input voltage to almost zero.

 The feedback is connected across the op-amp’s negative terminal and the positive terminal is connected across the ground.
 The voltage potential across inverting input is the same as the voltage potential of non-inverting input.
 So, across the non-inverting input, a Virtual Earth summing point is created, which is in the same potential as the ground or Earth.
 The op-amp will act as a differential amplifier.